avigupta63/Devops/Docker/readme.md

  Monolithic:-
  1. Faster to develop initially due to simpler architecture.
  2. Easier to test end-to-end as everything is in one place.
  3. Limited flexibility in adopting new technologies.

- DisAdv
+ DisAdv:-

  1.Difficult to scale parts of the application independently.
  2.A failure in one module can bring down the entire application.
  3.Simpler architecture but harder to manage as it grows.